Skip to content

 What Are The Symptoms Of A Traumatic Brain Injury?

 Like the accidents that cause them, no two brain injuries are the same.
-Each traumatic brain injury comes with a unique range of side effects.
+Each brain injury comes with a unique range of side effects.
 Some symptoms are immediate, and others develop over time.

 • Fatigue